nextleap-project/countermitm/source/new.rst

 -----------------------------------------

-The goal of this protocol is to allow two peers to conveniently establish contact, introducing their e-mail addresses and cryptographic identities to each other.
-It is re-used as a building block for the `keyhistory-verification`_ and `verified-group`_ protocols.
+The goal of this protocol is to allow two peers to conveniently establish secure contact: exchange both their e-mail addresses and cryptographic identities in a verified manner.
+The Setup Verified Contact protocol is re-used as a building block for the `keyhistory-verification`_ and `verified-group`_ protocols.

-The setup-verified-contact protocol is safe against message layer modification and message layer impersonation attacks as both peers will learn the true keys of each other or else both get an error message.
+After running the Setup Verified Contact protocol both peers will learn the true keys of each other or else both get an error message.
+The protocol is safe against message layer modification and message layer impersonation attacks.

-This is achieved in a single simple UI workflow, in that a peer "shows" bootstrap data that is then "read" by the other peer through a trusted channel.
+The protocol follows a single simple UI workflow: A peer "shows" bootstrap data that is then "read" by the other peer through a trusted (Out-of-Band)channel.
+This means that, as opposed to current fingerprint validation workflows, the protocol only runs once instead of twice yet results in the two peers having verified keys of each other.

-On mobiles such
-a trusted channel is typically achieved with QR codes but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+On mobiles trusted channels is typically implemented using QR codes, but transfering data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
 A trusted channel is characterized by the inability of the message layer to observe or modify the data.
-Note that unlike with current fingerprint validation workflows, the protocol only runs once instead of twice yet results in the two peers having verified keys of each other.

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow for establishing a secure contact between two contacts, Alice and Bob.

-1. Alice sends a bootstrap code to Bob through a trusted (Out-of-Band) channel.
+1. Alice sends a bootstrap code to Bob through a trusted channel.
    The bootstrap code consists of:

    - Alice's Openpgp4 public key fingerprint ``Alice_FP``,